marijnh/Eloquent-JavaScript/11_async.md

 requests—happen, a JavaScript environment will only run one program at a time.
 You can think of this as it running a big loop _around_ your program, called the _event loop_.
 When there's nothing to be done, that loop is stopped.
-But as events come in, they are added to a queue and their code is executed one after the other.
+But as events come in, they are added to a queue, and their code is executed one after the other.
 Because no two things run at the same time, slow-running code might delay the handling of other events.